zay-er/landing-page/README.md

 I know I could probably do a better job, but it feels that I am getting diminishing returns continuing to work on this project.

 I feel as if my syntax isn't clean/accurate as well as bloated.
+But the website at least looks "okay".

 I ran into trouble using flex-box at the begining but I feel by the time I got to the fourth container my understanding of it has expanded.